0xde4dc0d3/siShell/README.md

 # siShell a simple shell implementation
-siShell is a simple shell implementation done in C.

 siShell is a simple implementation of a shell made in C.

 For now, the built-in commands supported are:
 - ls
 - clear